 Mr. Hasler's employment with the Company is compensated by Phoenician Management Services Limited which has entered into a management service agreement with PT Investasi Mandiri for the provision of his services as an Executive Director of the Company, once the Company acquired PT Investasi Mandiri.
-Mr Hasler received \$462,500 for the 2020 financial year (2019: NIL).
+Appointment shall cease if Mr Hasler is terminated in accordance with the terms of his employment arrangements, resigns or ends his term in accordance with the Company's Constitution.
+Mr Hasler received \$550,000 for the 2020 financial year (2019: \$187,500).